AirsoftClub/airsoftclub/backend/README.md

 ## 🧪 Testing

+There are 2 types of tests available:
+- Unit tests;
+- System tests.

 To ensure the quality of the code, follow these steps to run the tests:

 - **Run unit tests serially**: